cfsamson/azure-jwt/README.md

 This library will fetch public keys from Microsoft and use those keys to validate the authenticity of a token you provide.
-It defaults to validating and mapping Azure Id tokens for you out of the box, but should work with other tokens as well if you use a custom validator.
+It defaults to validating and mapping Azure Id tokens for you out of the box.

-This library will send requests to the Microsoft api to get updated keys.
-The default is to expire the stored keys after 24 hours and fetch new ones since that correspond with the normal key rotation scheme.
-There is also a default retry fallback where key that doesn't match wil trigger _one_ refresh of the keys (limited to once an hour), just in case the set default is badly synced with the rotation of the Microsoft public keys or Microsoft decides to rotate the keys immideately for some reason.
+We fetch Azures public keys by sending request for them through the open-connect api.
+The default is to expire the stored keys after
+24 hours and fetch new ones since that correspond with the normal key rotation scheme.
+There is also a default retry fallback where a `kid` that doesn't match any of our current public keys wil trigger _one_ refresh of the keys (limited to once an hour), just in case the set default is badly synced with the rotation of the public keys or Microsoft decides to rotate the keys immediately for some reason.
 Both of these settings can be configured.

 ## Example